Atharvm5/Atharvm5/README.md

 - 👋 Hi, I’m @Atharvm5
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ai
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on robots
-- 📫 How to reach me ...
+- 📫 How to reach me
+- on youtube as its coder omg atharv

 <!---
 Atharvm5/Atharvm5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.